mayank-sharma-gwl/sharedDriveDownload/README.md

 - All the downloaded contents will be available in downloadd folder inside the current directory i.e. sharedDriveDownload
 - The 'cred.json' file will only be functional until August 30, 2023, and is intended for BITS Pilani users ONLY.
+- make sure you have python installed on your system